Print, Share, or View Spanish version of this article

 Learn if your home or drinking water has lead and take steps to get rid of it.
 Lead is toxic for everyone.

 Take time for yourself and with your partner.
 Spend time with family and friends.

 Choose a mature, trained, and responsible babysitter or caregiver.

 You can talk with us about your child care choices.

-For babies at 4 months of age, human milk or formula remains the best food.
-Solid feeding is discouraged until about 6 months of age.
+For babies at 4 months of age, breast milk or iron-fortified formula remains the best food.
+Solid foods are discouraged until about 6 months of age.

-Avoid feeding your baby too much by following the baby’s signs of fullness
+Avoid feeding your baby too much by following the baby’s signs of fullness, such as

-Exclusive breastfeeding for about the first 6 months of life provides ideal nutrition and supports the best possible growth and development.
+Providing only breast milk for your baby for about the first 6 months after birth provides ideal nutrition.
+It supports the best possible growth and development.

 Make sure to prepare, heat, and store the formula safely.